Rep Phoenix your way with hats, shirts, and stickers that showcase the Valley's iconic sights and vibes. Shop Now

-Part of the original townsite of Phoenix, Heritage Square spotlights a collection of preserved 19th- and 20th-century homes — some of which have been repurposed for restaurants and bars — as well as some of the city's best museums.
-Find things to do in Heritage Square and restaurants below.
+Part of the original townsite of Phoenix, The Square PHX spotlights a collection of preserved 19th- and 20th-century homes — some of which have been repurposed for restaurants and bars — as well as some of the city's best museums.
+Find things to do in The Square PHX and restaurants below.

 Things to Do